-Day 8: HUE
+Day 8: Hue

-Visit the Imperial Citadel and the Forbidden Purple City which is still being restored many years after the destruction caused by street fighting and bombing during the American War in Vietnam.
+Visit the Imperial Citadel and the Forbidden Purple City, which is still being restored many years after the destruction caused by street fighting and bombing during the American War in Vietnam.
 Continue by road to Thien Mu Pagoda before taking a cruise on the Perfume River.

 Forbidden Purple City - Constructed for personal use by the Imperial family, their concubines and eunuchs.
 This royal structure is still being restored many years after the destruction caused by street fighting and bombing during the American war in Vietnam.
-Wander the grounds and foundations whilst viewing the remaining woodwork and architecture.

 Thien Mu Pagoda - This seven-storey octagonal tower built on a hillock, overlooking the Perfume River is Hue's oldest and most beautiful pagoda.
-Wander the grounds where bonsai, ponds and the smell of incense set a peaceful backdrop.